tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/Supplemental/PyVizInstallationGuide.md

 PyViz is a Python visualization package that provides a single platform to access multiple visualization packages, including Matplotlib, Plotly Express, hvPlot, Panel, d3.js, etc.

-Follow the below steps in order to install and setup PyViz in your Python environment.
+Follow the below steps to install and setup PyViz in your Python environment.
 These steps should be completed outside of class.

 1. Download the PyViz dependencies **nodejs** and **dpm** dependencies.